|

 of the war.
 And, toward the end of 1864, were

-med into their own corps--the XXV Army
+briefly formed into their own corps--the XXV Army

-Major General Godfrey Weitzel.
+Corps under Major General Godfrey Weitzel.

 While this new organization promised real opportunity

-for recognition and i
+for recognition and important engagements it was

 not to be:

-orders for the spring
+Marching orders for the spring

 dispelled our illusions and scattered our hopes.
 We